CHIP: A Hawkes Process Model for Continuous-time Networks with Scalable and Consistent Estimation: The Community Hawkes Independent Pairs (CHIP) Model

 Finally, the vector of block assignment probabilities $\vec{\pi}$ can be easily estimated using the proportion of nodes in each block, i.e.~ $\hat{\pi}_a = \frac{1}{n} \sum_{i=1}^n \hat{C}_{ia}$ for all $a = 1, \ldots, k$.

 In some prior work, exponential Hawkes processes are parameterized only in terms of $m$ and $\mu$, with $\beta$ treated as a known parameter that is not estimated \citep{zhou2013learning2,bacry2016mean,bacry2017tick}.
 In this case, the estimation procedure is complete.
 On the other hand, if we want to estimate the values of both $\alpha$ and $\beta$ rather than just their ratio, we have to use the actual event matrix $Y$ with the event timestamps.
 To separately estimate the $\alpha_{ab}$ and $\beta_{ab}$ parameters, we replace $\alpha_{ab} = \beta_{ab} m_{ab}$ in the exponential Hawkes log-likelihood for block pair $(a,b)$ then plug in our estimate $\hat{m}_{ab}$ for $m_{ab}$.
-Then the log-likelihood is purely a function of $\beta_{ab}$, as it is provided in the supplementary material, and can be maximized using a standard scalar optimization or line search method.
+Then the log-likelihood is purely a function of $\beta_{ab}$ and can be maximized using a standard scalar optimization or line search method.